-Aside from the changes in weather and landscape, one of the more traditional signs that the spring months are upon us is the coming of Easter Sunday, a holiday that, although rooted in the Christian faith, is also widely cherished for the brightly colored eggs and the fabled Easter Bunny that also make up part of the traditions of this holiday.
+Aside from the changes in weather and landscape, one of the more traditional signs that the spring months are upon us is the coming of Easter Sunday.
+Although rooted in the Christian faith, Easter is also widely cherished for the brightly colored eggs and the fabled Easter Bunny that also make up part of the traditions of this holiday.
 The childlike innocence of enjoying such a holiday, with its egg hunts and baskets filled with chocolate and toys, sadly is lost on those who are struggling with addiction.

 Memories of Happier Days

-“I haven’t actually gotten to decorate eggs in a while,” says Dillon K., “so, I really, really enjoyed that – brought me back to my childhood.
-Lot of fond memories.”
+“I haven’t gotten to decorate eggs in a while,” says Dillon K., “so, I enjoyed that – brought me back to my childhood.
+A lot of fond memories.”
 He is beginning to discover the joy of the simple things in life that he had forgotten through his addiction.

 Learning to Form Lasting Friendships

-Throughout their addiction, many of our patients had plenty of “friends”, but these relationships formed around getting high or drunk, and were usually shaky at best.
-Others had isolated themselves completely, and almost all of them had damaged any truly meaningful relationships they may have had through the decisions that resulted from their altered perceptions.
+Throughout their addiction, many of our patients had plenty of “friends,” but these relationships built around getting high or drunk, and were usually shaky at best.
+Others had isolated themselves completely, and almost all of them had damaged any significant relationships they may have had through the decisions that resulted from their altered perceptions.
 In recovery, we learn how to form and maintain meaningful, healthy, and functioning relationships again.
 The friendships that our patients find with each other can last a lifetime, and they will serve as the framework for a strong support network that they will need as they transition back into daily life after graduation.